Okanagan College

 Okanagan College is a public post-secondary institution with multiple campuses spread across the southern interior of British Columbia, Canada.
-The College was established in 1963 and grown to become one of the largest colleges in British Columbia outside the Lower Mainland and Victoria.
+The College was established in 1963 and has grown to become one of the largest colleges in British Columbia outside the Lower Mainland and Victoria.
 It has roughly 5,000 full-time students per semester across four regional campuses.
 1,885 international students from over 40 countries studied at Okanagan College in 2022-23, comprising 11% of its total student headcount.
 The College once had one of the fastest growing populations of Indigenous students of any college in the province; in the 2015-16 academic year Okanagan College delivered educational programming to 1,680 Indigenous students (more than three times the number that attended in 2005-06).
 However, the growth did not continue, in 2021-22 the Indigenous student headcount remained at 1,690.

 History

 Okanagan College was the first college in British Columbia and first opened in 1906 in Summerland, BC.

 With roots dating back to 1963, Okanagan College has always played an important role in the development of the region.
 The name was changed to Okanagan University College (OUC) c.
 1995, but the older name Okanagan College was re-adopted on July 1, 2005, as OUC was divided into Okanagan College and UBC Okanagan.